 - Assess the cleanliness, comfort, noise level, privacy, and safety of the dormitory.
 Is there a Laundromat in the dorm? - Is the library accessible to you when you need it?
 Can you use other libraries in the area?
 Are the librarians helpful? - Evaluate campus security.
 Do they have an escort service?
 The admissions office has statistics on campus crime. - Evaluate the computers on campus.
 Are dorm rooms hooked up to the main system?
 Are college computers easily accessible?
-Can you purchase one at a discount? - Evaluate the food and dining options. - Are movie theaters, shopping, dining, etc. close to campus? - Read the college newspaper, alumni magazine, and bulletin boards. - Try to get a general impression of what the college and the students are like. - Evaluate those areas which are important to you: - o Athletic facilities - o Campus theaters - o Publication offices - o Science and foreign language labs

-- Extracurricular activity options

-- o Department of intended major

-- Talk to Students:

-- o What drew them to this college?

-- o What do they like and dislike?

-- What is the academic load like?

-- How is the social life at the school?

-- How do they get along with faculty and administration?
+Can you purchase one at a discount? - Evaluate the food and dining options. - Are movie theaters, shopping, dining, etc. close to campus? - Read the college newspaper, alumni magazine, and bulletin boards. - Try to get a general impression of what the college and the students are like. - Evaluate those areas which are important to you: - Athletic facilities - Campus theaters o Publication offices - Science and foreign language labs - Extracurricular activity options o Department of intended major Talk to Students: - What drew them to this college?
+What do they like and dislike?
+What is the academic load like?
+How is the social life at the school? - O How do they get along with faculty and administration?

-- Observe:
+Observe:

-- o Appearance of the students and faculty
+- Appearance of the students and faculty

-- o Academic atmosphere
+- Academic atmosphere

-- o Friendliness of students and faculty
+- Friendliness of students and faculty

 - Ethnic diversity

-- o School spirit
+- School spirit

-- Evaluate:
+• Evaluate:

-- While on your visit, write down your impressions--good and bad.
-Be specific.

-- Would you be happy in this environment for the next four years?

-- o Trust your instincts and first impressions.
+- O While on your visit, write down your impressions--good and bad.
+Be specific. - o Would you be happy in this environment for the next four years? - Trust your instincts and first impressions.